Saputo Inc

 Strength of Deforestation Commitment

-The company is committed to sourcing zero deforestation and conversion-free soy in the supply chain by 2025.
-Saputo is a member of the RTRS, which has a cut-off date of 2016.
+The company has committed to sourcing soy free from deforestation and land conversion in its supply chain by 2025.
+It is a member of the Round Table on Responsible Soy (RTRS), which has a cut-off date of 2016.

 2/2